 So, you want to save a building, archaeological site, cemetery, or other historic site in your community?
-It takes the work of the local community, using resources at the local, state, and national level to protect these historic pieces.
+It takes the work of the local community, using resources at the local, state, and national levels to protect these historic pieces.

 Various laws in Indiana help to protect historic sites.
-Knowing which laws pertains to your project will assist you as you work.
+Knowing which laws pertain to your project will assist you as you work.
 Indiana’s archaeology laws and cemetery laws help protect these sites, while various state mandates and federal laws will assist with structures.

 Advisory Council on Historic Preservation (ACHP) is the major policy advisor to the Government in the field of Historic Preservation.
 They also oversee the implementation of the Section 106 regulations.
 The Section 106 regulations (36 C.F.R.
 Part 800) can also be referenced on this website.

 National Register of Historic Places through the National Park Service provides general information on the National Register program and a searchable database by state and county for a list of all resources listed in a particular county.
-For properties in Indiana we would also recommend checking the SHAARD database.
+For properties in Indiana, we would also recommend checking the SHAARD database.

 Building Rehabilitation Guidance:

 The following resources are published by the National Park Service Technical Preservation Services office and provide both general guidance and more detailed information on specific treatments for the rehabilitation of historic properties.

 The Secretary of the Interior Standards for the Treatment of Historic Properties with Guidelines for Preserving, Rehabilitating, Restoring, and Reconstructing Historic Buildings (the Standards) are the main set of guidelines that are used to evaluate the appropriateness of work on historic properties.
 The Standards are used for Federal Reviews (Section 106), State Reviews, the Tax Credit Programs, and the Historic Preservation Fund grant projects.